Winterstark/GenericForms/README.md

    [CHANGELOG]updateDetails[/CHANGELOG]
    [/UPDATE]
    ```

    * updateVersion is the update version number (e.g. 1.01).
    * fileURL is the URL link to a file that needs to be downloaded; file Path is the destination path where the file needs to be located (to specify the main application directory use the keyword "root" - for example: "root\subdir1\subdir2\file.exe").
 This line can be repeated indefinitely (to specify multiple files to be updated).
    * updateDetails is the text description of this update that will be shown to the user.

-* askPermissions is an array of three bool values, each of which tells the Updater that it needs to ask the user's permission to perform an action.
-   The actions are:
-   1. Check for updates
-   2. Download update
-   3. Install update
-   If a value is set to False then that action will be performed automatically; otherwise, the user will have to give manual permission in a message box.

-* If showChangelog is set to True, after installing the update the changelog will be displayed to the user.
+   Note: If the there is no update the text file's contents should be: "no update".

+NEW UPDATE NOTE: Updater.Update() no longer uses askPermissions and showChangelog as paramters.
+These settings are now automatically managed by the Updater through a new Configuration dialog.
+You should incorporate the dialog as a "Open Update Configuration" button in your program's Options window.

-* You should include the previous update information in all future updates, like this:
+You should include the previous update information in all future updates, like this:

    ```
    [UPDATE]